Looking for more information? Here’s everything you should need.

 Switch to clean energy will cuts costs, create local jobs and save millions of lives LONDON/NEW YORK, JULY...Read More

 Falling battery prices and the decarbonisation of transport systems in emerging markets will reduce...Read More

-Fossil fuel electricity generation has peaked worldwide as emerging markets seize the opportunities of low-cost renewables.
+Fossil fuel electricity generation has peaked worldwide as emerging market countries seize the opportunities of low-cost renewables.

-The emerging markets are key to the global energy transition, with 88% of the growth in electricity demand between 2019 and 2040 is expected to come from the emerging markets.
+Emerging markets are key to the global energy transition, with 88% of the growth in electricity demand between 2019 and 2040 expected to come from emerging market countries.
 If they do not leapfrog to renewables, the report warns there will be no global energy transition.

 Renewables are already the cheapest source of new electricity in 90% of the world which means emerging markets have no need to build up huge electricity infrastructure based on fossil fuels.